mattsemar/dsp-long-arm/readme.md

 Click the `Install with Mod Manager` link above.

 ## Changelog

+#### v1.2.0
+Added support for adding fuel to all generators across all factories (hold CTRL while hitting button)

+#### v1.1.3
+Bugfix - fixed issue with FastBuild mode when returning to planet with unrealized prebuilds by delaying action while player is in "sail" mode.

+#### v1.1.1/2
+Rebuild against latest game version

 #### v1.1.0
 Fixed exception thrown when preview window layout changes